dotnet/AspNetCore.Docs/aspnet/fundamentals/dependency-injection.rst

 What if you find that your classes tend to have way too many dependencies being injected?
 This is generally a sign that your class is trying to do too much, and is probably violating SRP - the `Single Responsibility Principle <http://deviq.com/single-responsibility-principle/>`_.
 See if you can refactor the class by moving some of its responsibilities into a new class.
 Keep in mind that your ``Controller`` classes should be focused on UI concerns, so business rules and data access implementation details should be kept in classes appropriate to these `separate concerns <http://deviq.com/separation-of-concerns/>`_.

-If you've added EF to the services container in ``ConfigureServices``, you can inject the  ``DbContext`` into your controllers.
-Some develpers prefer to use a repository interface to the database rather than using the injected ``DbContext``.
-Using an interface to encapsulate the data access logic in one place can minimize code changes when your database changes.
+With regards to data access specifically, you can inject the ``DbContext`` into your controllers (assuming you've added EF to the services container in ``ConfigureServices``).
+Some developers prefer to use a repository interface to the database rather than injecting the ``DbContext`` directly.
+Using an interface to encapsulate the data access logic in one place can minimize how many places you will have to change when your database changes.

 .. _replacing-the-default-services-container: